department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 As a PR creator:
 - Try to keep PRs under 400 lines.
 The larger a PR, the more difficult it is to review thoroughly.
 - If a reviewer asks questions, add a comment under each with your answer.
-If they request changes, implement them or add a comment explaining why you disagree.
+Implement any requested changes, or add a comment explaining why you disagree.
-- If you've created a PR and no one's reviewed it for 24 hours, request a review on Slack.
+- If no one reviews your PR within 24 hours, request a review on Slack.

 As a PR reviewer:
 - Provide constructive feedback in a calm, civil manner.
 We're all working together to make the app better.
 - Be as precise and clear as possible in your comments.
 Explain why you're requesting each change.
 - If you find some code confusing or hard to understand, mention it.
 Other engineers will probably feel the same way.
 - Spread positivity by calling out clean, maintainable code, good documentation, etc.